 Who’s the Panasonic Lumix G9 For?

 The G9 is a rugged workhorse for photographers who enjoy having options.
-The rugged dust and splash-proof body can go anywhere, and the fast capture rates create more chances at securing the perfect shot.
+The rugged dust and splash-proof body can go anywhere, and the fast capture rates create more chances of securing the perfect shot.

 Panasonic GX8 for Superb Color Reproduction

 If you are after the best color reproduction in a Micro Four Thirds camera, then the GX8 is the best Micro Four Thirds compact camera for you.
-A tilting EVF and the ability to shoot at 10fps serves to sweeten the deal.
+A tilting EVF and the ability to shoot at 10fps serve to sweeten the deal.

-It’s a nice looking camera and feels comfortable in the hands, so it’s good that it also delivers superb image quality.
+It’s a nice-looking camera and feels comfortable in the hands, so it’s good that it also delivers superb image quality.
 However, the color reproduction of the GX8 is what makes this model stand out.